 Exemptions From License Requirements

-- Age: Individuals under 16 years old don’t need a fishing license for recreational fishing.
+- Age: Anyone under 16 is exempt for recreational fishing.

-- Active Duty Military: Active-duty military members on leave are exempt from needing a license, except when fishing for trout in designated waters.
+- Active Duty Military: Active-duty members on leave do not need a license (except when fishing for trout in designated waters).

-- Family and Friends: Passengers on boats with a valid Chesapeake Bay & Coastal Sport Fishing License can fish without a license, provided they register for the free Maryland Saltwater Angler Registration.
+- Family and Friends: Passengers on boats with a valid Chesapeake Bay & Coastal Sport Fishing License can fish after completing the free Maryland Saltwater Angler Registration.

 Crabbing Licenses and Costs

-Notably, you don’t need a license if you’re using handlines or dip nets, up to a limit of two dozen male hard crabs or one dozen soft crabs.
+You do not need any license if you use only handlines or dip nets and stay under two dozen male hard crabs or one dozen soft crabs.

 Reciprocity Agreements